linzha0/orb_slam_2_ros/README.md

 # orb_slam_2_ros

+## update:
+use euroc dataset, the image rectfied from stereo_undistort_node is up-down Inverted, this is may lead to orb tracking failed all the time???

 ## Overview

 This package integrates orb_slam_2 into ROS in what we believe to be a more user friendly way than what is offered by the original library [ORB_SLAM2](https://github.com/raulmur/ORB_SLAM2)